Statement of Encouragement

 489. Program Participation Agreements

-(1) PROGRAM PARTICIPATION REQUIREMENT- Section 487(a) (20 U.S.C.
-1094(a)) is amended by adding at the end the following:
+(1) Program Participation Requirement - Section 487(a) (20 U.S.C.
+1094(a)) is amended by the following:

 (B) The institution shall request the forms from the State 120 days prior to the deadline for registering to vote within the State.
 If an institution has not received a sufficient quantity of forms to fulfill this section from the State within 60 days prior to the deadline for registering to vote in the State, the institution shall not be held liable for not meeting the requirements of this section during that election year.

 (C) This paragraph shall apply to elections as defined in section 301(1) of the Federal Election Campaign Act of 1971 (2 U.S.C.
-431(1)), and includes the election for Governor or other chief executive within such State).'.
+431(1)) and includes the election for Governor or other chief executive within such State).

 Idaho Voter Qualifications